 Detrital photosynthesis per se is not restricted to non-vascular plants.
 Seagrass detritus can also photosynthesise for at least a couple weeks.
-The physiology of diverse seagrasses responds similarly to detrital age and observed differences may simply be attributable to varying colonisation by biofilm algae.
-Alternatively, Amphibolis antarctica leaves may be more reliant on their roots for nutrient provisioning.
-But there is no other evidence to suggest this (Pedersen et al., 1997) and the 15–20 d earlier photosynthetic death of isolated A. antarctica leaves compared to Halophila ovalis is surprising given their 1.7 times (Δ = 47 d) longer attached lifespan (Hemminga et al., 1999).
+The physiology of diverse seagrasses responds similarly to detrital age and observed differences may simply be attributable to varying colonisation by periphyton which, given a leaf mass per area of 2.7 and 6.8 mg cm−2 for Halophila ovalis and Amphibolis antarctica respectively (de los Santos et al., 2012, 2016), could contribute 12–172% of initial seagrass photosynthesis (Neely and Wetzel, 1997).
+Alternatively, A. antarctica leaves may be more reliant on their roots for nutrient provisioning.
+But there is no other evidence to suggest this (Pedersen et al., 1997) and the 15–20 d earlier photosynthetic death of isolated A. antarctica leaves compared to H. ovalis is surprising given their 1.7 times (Δ = 47 d) longer attached lifespan (Hemminga et al., 1999).
 Seagrass detrital photosynthesis, despite persisting for weeks, may not necessarily counteract decomposition, a process which can a year for these plants (Harrison, 1989; Cebrián et al., 1997; Trevathan-Tackett et al., 2020).
 While live Halophila decipiens ramets do indeed decompose slower than buried ones (Kenworthy et al., 1989), decomposition rates are similar between live and senescent or buried Thalassia testudinum leaves (Rublee and Roman, 1982; Fourqurean and Schrlau, 2003; Rosch and Koch, 2009) and meta-analysis suggests that live seagrass leaves actually tend to decompose faster than senescent or dead ones (Harrison, 1989; Trevathan-Tackett et al., 2020).

 Macroalgae uniquely exhibit long-term detrital photosynthesis.
 In fact, there is nothing to suggest that detritus produced by these plants cannot remain viable for up to a year.
 As expected, seagrasses exhibit intermediate detrital longevity between seaweeds and terrestrial plants, which photosynthesise for at most one week post-excision.
 The extreme contrast to terrestrial plants has been demonstrated but is in fact somewhat dampened in my formal analysis.
-When given light but no water, which is the normal fate of terrestrial plant detritus, detached leaves of various trees tend to lose the ability to photosynthesise in just a few minutes (e.g. (Gauthier and Jacobs, 2018; Kar et al., 2021).
+When given light but no water, which is the normal fate of terrestrial plant detritus, detached leaves of various trees tend to lose the ability to photosynthesise in just a few minutes (e.g. Gauthier and Jacobs, 2018; Kar et al., 2021).
 This is due to breakdown of stomatal conductance following a loss in water pressure (Powles et al., 2006; Gauthier and Jacobs, 2018).
 What surprised me is that detrital viability of freshwater plants is like that of terrestrial plants and not seagrasses.
 One explanation is excess production of hydrogen peroxide during photosynthesis in the detached leaf which leads to chlorophyll degradation, as demonstrated for Hydrilla verticillata (Kar and Choudhuri, 1986, 1987) and is likely also the case for other freshwater angiosperms (Jana and Choudhuri, 1982).
 In contrast, there is no evidence for increased chlorophyll breakdown in isolated seagrass leaves exposed to light (Strother and Vatta, 1986) and photodegradation is only apparent in dead leaves (Vähätalo et al., 1998).
 Emancipation of leaf photosynthesis from the rest of the plant is apparently not favoured by an aquatic but rather by a marine nature in vascular plants.
 What exactly happened to allow this during the transition of angiosperms from lakes and rivers to the sea remains unclear.
 Perhaps the answer lies in convergent evolution with seaweeds, in particular alterations to the light harvesting complexes and cell wall features that enhance gas exchange (Olsen et al., 2016)?